brsglcndnz/rock-classification/README.md

 # rock-classification
-Rock mass classification python code
+Python codes for Q and RMR Rock mass classification systems.
+These codes also gives NATM class.